erberkan/commentTagScraper/README.md

 # commentTagScraper
-#Simple comment tag scraper in a web page.
+#Simple comments tag scraper in a web page.